The Simplicity of Physical Laws

-The physical reality consisting of $(L_M, \xi_M)$ is friendly to scientific discovery.
-If we were inhabitants in that world, we can learn the structure of the whole $\xi_M$ from the structure of its parts, by learning what $L_M$ is.
-However, $L_M$ is not a law with any recognizable spatial or temporal symmetries.\footnote{There is, however, the reflection symmetry about the real axis.
-But it does not play any useful role here, and we can just focus on the upper half of the Mandelbrot world if needed.} In fact, the usual notions of symmetries do not even apply to $L_M$, because it is not expressed as a differential equation.
-It is compatible with exactly one mosaic, namely $\xi_M$.
-Moreover, the physical reality described by $(L_M, \xi_M)$ is a perfect example of an ultimate theory (though not of the actual world).
-It is an elegant and powerful explanation for the patterns in the Mandelbrot world.
-What could be a better explanation?
-I suggest that none would be, even if it had more symmetries.
-In this case, we do not need symmetry principles to choose the right law, because we already have a simple and good candidate law.
-The lack of symmetries is not a regrettable feature of the world, but a consequence of its simple law.
+The physical reality consisting of $(L_M, \xi_M)$ is conducive to scientific discovery.
+If we were inhabitants in the Mandelbrot world, we could infer the structure of the entire $\xi_M$ from the structure of its parts by discerning the law $L_M$.
+However, $L_M$ does not exhibit recognizable spatial or temporal symmetries.\footnote{There is, however, the reflection symmetry about the real axis.
+But it does not play any useful role here, and we can just focus on the upper half of the Mandelbrot world if needed.} In fact, conventional notions of symmetry do not apply to $L_M$, because it is not formulated as a differential equation.
+Despite lacking symmetries, $(L_M, \xi_M)$ is a perfect example of an ultimate theory (though not of the actual world).
+It is an elegant and powerful explanation for the intricate patterns in the Mandelbrot world.
+No alternative explanation, even one with more symmetries, would be preferable.
+Here, symmetry principles are unnecessary for selecting the correct law, as we already have a simple and compelling candidate.
+The absence of symmetries is not a regrettable feature of the world, but a consequence of its simple law.